Nikola-Ver/Video-recording/README.md

 ### Program installation

-Run the Setup file (Setup.cmd) located in the "installation" folder.
+Run the Setup file (Setup.vbs) located in the "installation" folder.
 Then install the ImageMagick along the path "C:\Program Files".
 It is important to select all installation options for the program during installation:

 <p align="center">
 <img src="report\img\magick_install.png">